CtrlK

 Actionability

-Provides fully executable bash commands for each scenario (CLI deploy, fallback script, production deploy).
-Commands are copy-paste ready with clear flags and paths.
-The fallback script usage with multiple invocation patterns is concrete and specific.
+Provides fully executable bash commands for each scenario (CLI check, deploy, fallback script, production deploy).
+Commands are copy-paste ready with specific flags and paths.

 3 / 3